Experimental Archaeology, Visitor Attraction and Educational Resource

 Elements of our project can be considered as ‘experimental archaeology’.
 Of particular interest is the use of traditional materials and the way they stand up to the conditions in the loch, particularly high waves and wind in excess of 100 miles per hour.

 The preparation and building began in 1994 and was completed in 1996.
-The last section of the walkway was completed in 1997 when the Crannog was 'opened' to the public.
+The last section of the walkway was completed in 1997 when the Crannog was opened to the public.
 From the outset, we had to experiment to learn how to drive the 7 – 9 metre long timber piles by hand into the lochbed in several metres of water.
 We also had to learn how to wield heavy bracing timbers for the foundation framework that supported the house platform.
 While modern tools were used mainly for tree-felling and shaping the wood, experiments with replica ancient tools ran in conjunction which demonstrated all too clearly how much effort would have been expended by the crannog builders 2,500 years ago.

-Although the modern tools made it easier for STUA’s builders, the materials used were more accessible locally in the past as the people were certainly involved in coppicing and woodland management to ensure a supply of good straight timbers for piles and uprights and thin hazel for making hurdles.
+Although the modern tools made it easier for the builders, the materials used were more accessible locally in the past as the people were certainly involved in coppicing and woodland management to ensure a supply of good straight timbers for piles and uprights and thin hazel for making hurdles.

 While all of the details of the crannog reconstruction do not, and cannot, match exactly the discoveries from Oakbank Crannog, the building is intended to be as authentic as possible.
 The floors and wall uprights are accurate representations and the roof merges common sense with the results of many other researchers’ work in building roundhouses.
 Many of the details of life on the crannog are very accurately portrayed.
-As work continues at Oakbank Crannog and other sites, it is intended to incorporate new evidence into the reconstruction bringing it closer and closer to the condition and interpretation of the original site.

 Continue below for more notes on the Crannog’s structure.